How to file a Kentucky annual report

 Print and mail

-Download the annual report form from the Kentucky Secretary of State website.
+You can print your annual report from the Secretary of State website or use the postcard the state mails in January and February.
 Then complete the following steps:

 1. Print and complete all required fields.